erossini/BlazorAutocomplete/README.md

 Or via the Visual Studio package manger.

-## Setup
+## 2. Add using to your project
-Blazor Server applications will need to include the following CSS and JS files in their `_Host.cshtml` .

-Blazor Client applications will need to include the following CSS and JS files in their `Index.html` .
+Blazor Server applications will need to include the following CSS and JS files in their `_Host.cshtml`.
+Alternative, Blazor Client applications will need to include the following CSS and JS files in their `Index.html` .

 In the `head` tag add the following CSS.